syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, enables the resize behaviour of the appointments within the Scheduler.
+When set to true, enables the resize behaviour of the appointments within the Schedule.

 #### Example